 Following a guided tour, students will respond creatively to the artworks they've seen at the Galleries with a hands-on art-making workshop.
-This is a great opportunity to work under the guidance of an educator with expertise in the visual arts, giving students a chance to explore their creativity, experiment with unusual materials, and learn new techniques to create works of art.
-All students will produce a project they can take home with them.
+This is a great opportunity to work under the guidance of a professional educator with expertise in the visual arts, giving students a chance to explore and expand their creativity, experiment with unusual materials, and learn new techniques used by today's artists to create original works of art.

 This itinerary is flexible and can be modified to best suit your group's needs and schedule.
 A full-day program at Oakville Galleries includes over 2 hours of art-making time and half an hour outdoors in Gairloch Gardens, weather permitting.
 Total recommended length of visit time is 4.5 hours.